 9.4 Asymptotic Growth and Limits

-Our asymptotic notation of \(\cO\), \(\Omega\), and \(\Theta\) are concerned with the comparing the long-term behaviour of two functions.
-It turns out that the concept of “long-term behaviour” is captured in another object of mathematical study, familiar to us from calculus: the limit of the function as its input approaches infinity.
+Our asymptotic notation of \(\cO\), \(\Omega\), and \(\Theta\) are concerned with comparing the long-term behaviour of two functions.
+It turns out that the concept of “long-term behaviour” is captured in another object of mathematical study, familiar to us from calculus: the limit of a function as its input approaches infinity.

 Let \(f: \N \to \R\) and \(L \in \R\).
 We have the following two definitions:We’re restricting our attention here to functions with domain \(\N\) because that’s our focus in computer science. \[ \lim_{n \to \infty} f(n) = L:~ \forall \epsilon \in \R^+,~ \exists n_0 \in \N,~ \forall n \in \N,~ n \geq n_0 \IMP |f(n) - L| < \epsilon \] \[ \lim_{n \to \infty} f(n) = \infty:~ \forall M \in \R^+,~ \exists n_0 \in \N,~ \forall n \in \N,~ n \geq n_0 \IMP f(n) > M \]